protontypes/open-sustainable-technology/README.md

 - [CO2 Emission Datasets](https://www.che-project.eu/data-portal) - The CHE Data Portal provides an interface to the distributed data used and made available through the project, either as input data sets or as resulting data sets.

 ### Carbon Capture
-- [SimCCS](https://github.com/simccs/SimCCS) - is a software platform for carbon capture and storage (CCS) infrastructure design.
+- [SimCCS](https://github.com/simccs/SimCCS) - is a software platform for carbon capture and storage infrastructure design.
 - [FOQUS](https://github.com/CCSI-Toolset/FOQUS) - Framework for Optimization and Quantification of Uncertainty and Surrogates.
 - [Carbon Capture and Storage](https://github.com/yohanesnuwara/carbon-capture-and-storage) - This is a complete modelling workflow that integrates reservoir simulation data, rock physics, time-lapse seismic, and geomechanics of CO2 injection in carbonate rock.